marcobuontempo/mocssa/CONTRIBUTING.md

 > **Note: for your reference, this script completes the following actions:**
 >  1. creates a folder: `/src/artworks/{ArtworkName}/`
->  2. creates a component: `/src/artworks/{ArtworkName}/index.tsx` (you can edit this file if necessary)
+>  1. creates a component: `/src/artworks/{ArtworkName}/index.tsx`
+>     - you can edit this file if necessary. for example, if you need to add html elements, add them into the `const artwork = ...` section
->  3. creates a css file: `/src/artworks/{ArtworkName}/styles.module.css` (this is where you code your CSS art)
+>  1. creates a css file: `/src/artworks/{ArtworkName}/styles.module.css`
+>     - this is where you can add your CSS rules for the artwork
->  4. imports and adds the artwork to the `Gallery` component (located at `/src/components/Gallery/index.tsx`)
+>  1. creates a metadata file: `/src/artworks/${ArtworkName}/metadata.json`
+>     - defines the artwork's data, such as title, creator, attribution, & categories. you can update this information if necessary

 ## 5. Create Your CSS Design

-- Edit your folder's `styles.module.css` file with your custom CSS.
-The default class is `artwork`.
+- Edit your folder's `styles.module.css` file using your custom CSS.
+The default defined class is `artwork`.
 Use pseudo-classes like `artwork::before` or `artwork::after` as needed.
+- If additional HTML `<div>`'s are needed for your art piece, you can simply include these in the `const artwork = ...` section within `index.tsx`.
+- This project uses [CSS Modules](https://github.com/css-modules/css-modules) to prevent conflicting CSS rules between artworks.
+So keep this in mind when defining custom styles (i.e. `className={styles.myCustomClassName}`).
+- Double-check your `metadata.json` file is correct before submitting your design.
+If your artwork isn't applicable to any of the pre-existing categories (one div, animated, etc.), simply provide an empty array (i.e. `"categories": []`).
-- Reference any existing artworks in `mocssa/src/artworks` if required!
+- If you get stuck on styles and functionality, just reference the code of any existing artworks in `mocssa/src/artworks` if required!
   > **Note:** as per the README, all artworks are 350px \* 350px (as defined by their parent container)

 ## 6. Commit Your Changes